rainbow494/arch-1/doc/en-us/beyond-threads-and-callbacks-application-architecture-pros-a.markdown

 Deadlock and locking issues still apply.
 One thread is safer, but then we have priority and latency issues.

 This model is attractive when most of the work is of approximately equal and small size.
 This model has been used very well in state machine oriented computation (communicating finite state machines) where state transitions require deterministic and small times.
-Breaking down your system to make it suitable for this model is a big job. <span><span>Paybacks</span></span> are reduced complexity of implementation.
+Breaking down your system to make it suitable for this model is a big job.
+Paybacks         are reduced complexity of implementation.
 Event priorities can be used in this model.
 This model is usually based on a run to completion kind of scheduling.

 If latency is an important issue then this model can't be used, at least everywhere as you'll never be able to guarantee latency.
 Attempts to guarantee latency basically require writing another level of scheduling.